microsoft/pai/kubernetes-deployment/README.md

 #### In a docker container
 - Make sure your dev box has full network access to the cluster.
 - Make sure your dev box has been installed docker.
-- /var/lib/docker: the path of docker storage on you host
 ```bash
 sudo docker build -t kubernetes-deployment .
 sudo docker run -itd \